isaias1984/EggDropperKata/README.md

 Write minEggDropperX that will test for x many eggs and y many floors.
 Please write this as efficiently as possible!

 ● Don’t forget to explain your work!

+# MY SOLUTION OR TRY

+First of all I'm a newbie and maybe all my logic is wrong, but I did my best and there is a saying in my language: "Quien hace lo que puede no está obligado a más" (translation: whoever does his best is not obligated to do more..).

+Good, in the master branch I explain my first assumption.
+I assumed all starts at the ground floor and continues going up to the next floor.
+I explain all at the code comments.

+In the new_assumption branch, I discard all I assumed in the master branch and I give a twist at all my arguments.
+I start at the highest floor and continues going down to the next floor.
+I explain it all too at the code comments.